Unlim8ted-Studios/Celeste-Mobile-Port/README.md

 - Clickable `GO BACK` behavior
 - Optional touch input supplied through `MobileBridge`

 `MouseUI` does not require `MobileBridge` for desktop mouse functionality.
+It can be used seperately [here](https://gamebanana.com/mods/702624).

 If `MobileBridge` is present, touch is automatically treated as an additional pointer source.